Academic grading in Iran

-The Iranian grading system is similar to that of France's and other French-patterned grading systems such as Belgium, Lebanon, Venezuela, and Peru in secondary schools and universities.
+The Iranian grading system is similar to France's and other French-patterned grading systems such as Belgium, Lebanon, Venezuela, and Peru in secondary schools and universities.
 Since a grading guideline is not provided by the Iranian Ministry of Education, conversion to the international scales is carried out using conversion guideline provided for French-patterned grading systems.
 In specific cases, grades are converted according to the destination institutes' grading policy.
 The passing grade is 10 and usually a grade of more than 14 out of 20 is considered excellent.
 The following table is most commonly used by world institutes and universities to convert from the Iranian grading system: